livechat/livechat-public-docs/site/content/product-cards/store-api.md

 The very first request (that will be sent to your backend from our app) fetches basic info about stores available for Product Cards app.
 It means that it's possible to have more than one store connected to Product Cards.
 Widget calls your backend for a list of stores as follows:

-*__Note__: Even if you want to connect only one store, you need to create this endpoint and provide us the store ID - it's required for other requests.*
+*__Note__: Even if you want to connect only one store, you need to create this endpoint and provide us the store ID - it's required for next requests.*

 Example response: